quux00/go-lightly/README.md

 The core go-lightly library has no dependencies beyond Clojure and Java 7.
 However, some of the example code requires Zach Tellman's lamina library, since I played with ways to emulate some Go-concurrency programming features using lamina.

+## Getting Started

+I am in the process of documenting the [go-lightly wiki](https://github.com/midpeter444/go-lightly/wiki) for detailed examples.
+In particular, see the "[learn from the REPL](https://github.com/midpeter444/go-lightly/wiki/Tutorial:-Learn-go%E2%88%92lightly-at-the-REPL)" section for a crash-course overview.

 ## Go routines